New York Mortgage Trust Inc. (NYMT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for New York Mortgage Trust Inc. (NYMT) is $3.42, which is $0.98 above the current market price.
-The public float for NYMT is 367.42M and currently, short sellers hold a 2.52% of that float.
-On March 03, 2023, NYMT’s average trading volume was 2.37M shares.
+The average price point forecasted by analysts for New York Mortgage Trust Inc. (NYMT) is $3.33, which is $0.95 above the current market price.
+The public float for NYMT is 361.13M, and currently, short sellers hold a 2.56% ratio of that floaft.
+The average trading volume of NYMT on March 08, 2023 was 2.36M shares.

 NYMT’s Market Performance

-NYMT stock saw a decrease of -7.69% in the past week, with a monthly decline of -19.23% and a quarterly a decrease of -8.36%.
-The volatility ratio for the week is 2.91%, and the volatility levels for the last 30 days are 2.98% for New York Mortgage Trust Inc. (NYMT).
-The simple moving average for the last 20 days is -13.77% for NYMT stock, with a simple moving average of -9.93% for the last 200 days.
+The stock of New York Mortgage Trust Inc. (NYMT) has seen a -8.24% decrease in the past week, with a -22.47% drop in the past month, and a -15.52% fall in the past quarter.
+The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 3.04% for NYMT.
+The simple moving average for the last 20 days is -13.26% for NYMT stock, with a simple moving average of -12.19% for the last 200 days.

 Analysts’ Opinion of NYMT